 Stem cell transplantation is not used frequently as a treatment for mastocytosis because treatment results are inconsistent and there are significant risks associated with this treatment approach.

 Chemotherapy for mastocytosis-related cancer

 Chemotherapy is sometimes recommended if mastocytosis becomes cancerous.
 Chemotherapy is the use of drugs to destroy cancer cells, usually by ending the cancer cells’ ability to grow and divide.
-Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication, or a haematologist, a doctor who specializes in treating blood disorders.
+Chemotherapy is given by a medical oncologist, a doctor who specialises in treating cancer with medication, or a haematologist, a doctor who specialises in treating blood disorders.

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).

-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhoea.
-These side effects usually go away after treatment is finished.
+The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite and diarrhoea.
+These side effects usually subside after treatment is finished.